 d) clearly indicate which types of behaviors are unacceptable related to the service provider’s aviation activities and include the circumstances under which disciplinary action would not apply;

 e) be signed by the accountable executive of the organization;

 f) be communicated, with visible endorsement, throughout the organization; and

 g) be periodically reviewed to ensure it remains relevant and appropriate to the service provider.

-A well written safety policy of this kind will not only be more effective than a flowery promise, it will help to foster your safety culture.
+A well-written safety policy of this kind will not only be more effective than a flowery promise, but it will also help to foster your safety culture.
 Check out this safety policy document from the FAA's pilot study and see if you can identify each point required by ICAO.

 This document is also just one part, or element, of the safety policy pillar of SMS.

 - The Five Elements of ICAO's Safety Policy and Objectives in SMS

 - How to Promote Your Aviation SMS Safety Policy